TimVosch/Aqua/Theory/Orientation/Battery Types.md

 Battery types
 ---

-_Below is a plain copy of a website referenced in the source list at the bottom of this page_
+_Below is a modified copy of a website referenced in the source list at the bottom of this page_

 ### Battery summaries